Counterfactual Survival Q-learning via Buckley-James Boosting, with Applications to ACTG 175 and CALGB 8923: Abstract

 \section{Abstract}

-We propose a Buckley–James (BJ) Boost Q-learning framework for estimating optimal dynamic treatment regimes under right-censored survival data, tailored for longitudinal randomized clinical trial settings.
-The method integrates accelerated failure time models with iterative boosting techniques—componentwise least squares and regression trees—within a counterfactual Q-learning framework.
-By directly modeling conditional survival time, BJ Boost Q-learning avoids the restrictive proportional hazards assumption and enables unbiased estimation of stage-specific Q-functions.
-Grounded in potential outcomes, this framework ensures identifiability of the optimal treatment regime under standard causal assumptions.
-Compared to Cox-based Q-learning, which relies on hazard modeling and may suffer from bias under misspecification, our approach provides robust and flexible estimation.
-Simulation studies and analysis of the ACTG175 HIV trial demonstrate that BJ Boost Q-learning yields higher accuracy in treatment decision-making, especially in multi-stage settings where bias can accumulate.
+We propose a Buckley–James (BJ) Boost Q-learning framework for estimating optimal dynamic treatment regimes from right censored survival outcomes in longitudinal randomized clinical trials, motivated by the clinical need to support patient specific treatment decisions when follow up is incomplete and covariate effects may be nonlinear.
+The method combines accelerated failure time modeling with iterative boosting using flexible base learners, including componentwise least squares and regression trees, within a counterfactual Q-learning framework.
+By modeling conditional survival time directly, BJ Boost Q-learning avoids the proportional hazards assumption, yields clinically interpretable time scale contrasts, and enables estimation of stage specific Q-functions and individualized decision rules under standard potential outcomes assumptions.
+In contrast to Cox based Q-learning, which relies on hazard modeling and can be sensitive to nonproportional hazards and model misspecification, our approach provides a robust and flexible alternative for regime learning.
+Simulation studies and analyses of the ACTG175 HIV trial and the CALGB 8923 two stage leukemia trial show that BJ Boost Q-learning improves treatment decision accuracy and produces more stable within participant counterfactual contrasts, particularly in multistage settings where estimation error and bias can compound across stages.